Beyond Panettone: A Guide to the Real Italian Christmas

 Well… Yes and No.

 It is true that Italians typically eat fish on Christmas Eve during La Vigilia di Natale.
-But the Feast of Seven Fishes is an Italian-American creation.
-A meat free meal is seen as a way to purify the body to show devotion and respect according to Catholic tradition.
-Baccalà, dried and salted cod, is a popular Italian dish served during La Vigilia.
+However, the specific "Feast of Seven Fishes" is an Italian-American creation.
+In Italy, a meat-free meal is seen as a way to purify the body to show devotion and respect according to Catholic tradition.
+Baccalà (dried and salted cod) is a popular authentic Italian dish served during La Vigilia.

-The Christmas Season in Italy:
+The Christmas Calendar in Italy

 If your Christmas wish is to learn more about your Italian heritage, book a free consultation.